 Most attorneys, including Elder Law Attorneys, generally do not charge a fee for the initial consultation with a potential client.
 Fees for subsequent legal work will vary based on the type of service provided.

 As is true with all specialties, there are certain types of legal matters that elder law attorneys handle.
 Some common matters include the following:

 - Medicare and Medicaid coverage for long-term care

 - Estate planning and administration of estates

 - Establishing and administering various types of trusts

 - Probate matters

 Most elder law or estate planning attorneys charge a flat rate for the services provided.
 However, each client’s needs are different, so it is difficult to simply provide a list of services and applicable rates.
-At Sexton, Bailey Attorneys, PA, we always explain in detail the plan we propose and inform our clients as to the fees for all options in advance.
+At Wilcox Attorneys, PA, we always explain in detail the plan we propose and inform our clients as to the fees for all options in advance.

 Common services included in Estate Planning